YoCodingJosh/YoCodingJosh/README.md

 - 🔭 I’m currently working on:
   * MyAnimeList stats app using Node/Express
-    * Along with refactoring its frontend to use Angular instead of jQuery :lol:
+    * Along with refactoring its frontend to use Angular instead of jQuery 😂
   * A game using C#/MonoGame or C++/SDL/OpenGL (haven't decided yet)
 - 🌱 I’m currently learning:
   * Angular